aiogram/aiogram/docs/migration_2_to_3.rst

   .. code-block::

     # Version 3.x
-    from aiogram.utils.chat_member_adapter import ChatMemberAdapter
+    from aiogram.utils.chat_member import ChatMemberAdapter

     chat_member = ChatMemberAdapter.validate_python(dict_data)

 - Now :class:`aiogram.types.chat_member.ChatMember` and all its child classes no longer contain methods for checking for membership in certain logical groups.
-  As a substitute, you can create such groups yourself and check their entry using the :func:`isinstance` function
+  As a substitute, you can use pre-defined groups or create such groups yourself and check their entry using the :func:`isinstance` function

   .. code-block::